econompark/Center-for-Agricultural-Outlook/README.md

 # Center for Agricultural Outlook

 A collection of code and resources for the work of the Center for Agricultural Outlook, Korea Rural Economic Institute (KREI).
-It starts with tutorials on using time series foundation models for agricultural price forecasting, and code that can be used directly in practice will be added over time.

 ## Contents